melaniebrgr/grokking-algorithms-bookclub/chapter-summaries.md

 };
 ```

-If a problem can be modelled as a graph, a **breadth-first search** algorithm can be used to find 1) if a path exists, or 2) the shortest-path to the solution.
-A breadth-first search radiates out from a starting point: first-degree connections are checked before second-degree connections a.k.a first-degree connections are enqueued before second degreed connections.
-Nb.
-The definition of a queue is that is is FIFO.
-The definition of a stack is that it is LIFO.
+If a problem can be modelled as a graph, a **breadth-first search** (BFS) algorithm can be used to find 1) if a path exists, or 2) the shortest-path to the solution.
+A breadth-first search radiates out from a starting point: first-degree connections are enqueued and checked before second degree connections.
+Aside: the definition of a queue is that is is FIFO; the definition of a stack is that it is LIFO.
+A BFS grows with the number of nodes and edges.

 ```javascript
 // Imperative breadth-first search algorithm implementation